semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 - The most unit tests.
 - Somewhat less service-level tests, which include calls to the database and any other core external resource.
-- Few user interface, or end-to-end tests.
+- Few user interfaces, or end-to-end tests.
 These serve to verify the behavior of the system as a whole, usually from the user's perspective.

 If a team follows this strategy, a failing unit test is a signal of a fundamental problem.
 The remaining high-level and long-running tests are irrelevant until we resolve the problem.